University of FloridaSolutions for Your Life

 How can we get enough calcium?

-People who do not eat dairy foods have a hard time getting the calcium they need.
-Other food sources of calcium are calcium-fortified soy milk, orange juice and grains.
-Deep green leafy vegetables like kale, collards, and broccoli, and some types of tofu, are also sources of calcium.
+People who do not eat dairy foods may have a hard time getting the calcium they need.
+Non-dairy food sources of calcium include calcium-fortified soy beverages, orange juice, and grains.
+Deep green leafy vegetables like kale, collards, and broccoli, and some types of tofu are also sources of calcium.
+Here are some foods and the amount of calcium they contain:

 Table 2.